Pegasus snooping row: Could have done more with govt, says WhatsApp

 -

-WhatsApp has told the government it could have worked better with authorities and checked the use of Israeli spyware, Pegasus, allegedly used to snoop on Indian citizens.
+WhatsApp has told the government it could have worked better with authorities regarding the use of Israeli spyware, Pegasus, allegedly used to snoop on Indian citizens.
 The spyware had exploited vulnerability in the messaging application’s code.

 In a communication to the Ministry of Electronics and Information Technology (MeitY), WhatsApp assured the government it would engage more to address issues that impact Indian citizens’ privacy, said sources.
 A WhatsApp spokesperson said the messaging service was committed to protecting the privacy of its over 400 million users in India.